U.S. Army Golden Knights skydive onto Galveston Island

-Sgt.
-1st Class Ryan Reis of the U.S. Army Parachute Team makes a tandem jump with passenger on 24 October 2024.
+Staff Sgt.
+Jason Bauder of the U.S. Army Parachute Team makes a tandem jump with passenger Jesus Valdez on 24 October 2024.
 The jump was part of several parachute jumps made during the tandem event in Galveston, Texas.
-(U.S. Army photo by Megan Hackett)
+(U.S. Army video by Sgt.
+1st Class Marcus Denniston)

 |Date Taken: